By Kevin Stuckey, M.Ed., CCC-SLP

 What Can I Do for My Child with Rett Syndrome?

-Children with RTT are rarely able to live independently and need help for most activities
+Children with RTT are rarely able to live independently and need help for most activities of daily living.
+There are some treatments available that can help to improve the quality of life.
+They are:

 - Physical therapy – improves mobility